5 pets at RSPCA Essex who are searching for their forever homes

 Age - One year old

-If you want to adopt Willow you can view their full profile here.
+If you want to adopt Pickle you can view their full profile here.

-Willow is described as a "charismatic" German Shepherd who is looking for a "tranquil piece of paradise to call home".
+Pickle is a dog who is described as a " real character" who has boundless energy and is sure to keep you on your toes.

-Danaher Animal Home adds: "Willow's dream would be a countryside retreat away from the chaos of the crowded streets, a haven where Willow can flourish without the overbearing presence of other pups.
+Danaher Animal Home adds: "Don't mistake her chatter and whirlwind behaviour for anything but pure excitement — once she's hit the great outdoors, Pickle transforms into an adorable explorer, sniffing out adventures and enjoying every bit of the world's wonders."

 Fleur